Table of Contents

 Your spinal cord is made up of bundles of nerves and nerve cells.
 These carry messages from your brain to the different parts of your body.
 Your spinal cord runs from the base of your brain to your waist.
 It is protected by your backbone, or spinal column.
-It is made up of bony rings in your back called vertebra.
+The backbone is made up of bony rings in your back called vertebrae.

 Symptoms of a spinal cord injury (SCI) vary.
 They depend on the type, location, and severity of the injury.
 An entire loss of muscle control and feeling is called a complete SCI.
 Some muscle control and sensation is called an incomplete SCI.
 Injuries that occur higher up the spinal cord usually result in more severe symptoms.

 Paralysis is a common symptom of spinal cord injuries.
 It is a loss of movement in part of your body.
 When this happens, there may be some or no feeling in the paralyzed area.
 Damaged vertebrae in your neck can paralyze your arms, chest, and legs.
 It also can affect the muscles that control breathing.
 Damaged vertebrae in your upper or lower back areas can paralyze your chest and legs.